BaBingoBango/BaBingoBango/README.md

 I've taken on several personal programming projects, both for learning purposes and being cool purposes.
 As the Swift language has been my learning tool for many years, my projects are almost 100% Swift.

-What follows is a description of each of my projects here on GitHub.
-Feel free to peruse the code, download the code, and laugh at my beginner mistakes!

 <br>

 <img src="https://user-images.githubusercontent.com/40375449/179142511-1ea1f118-a142-417c-8483-5f4bc93d6b5e.png" alt="appIcon" width="60"/><br>